zmkfirmware/zmk/docs/docs/faq.md

 :::warning

-Do _NOT_ use TRRS cables with keyboards that provide power via TRRS when the non-primary keyboard half is running on battery power.
-The power provided by TRRS cables can cause batteries on the non-primary keyboard half to fail and in the worst case catch fire.
+Do _NOT_ use TRRS cables with keyboards that provide power via TRRS when the peripheral keyboard half is running on battery power.
+The power provided by TRRS cables can cause batteries on the peripheral keyboard half to fail and in the worst case catch fire.

 :::